stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 Returns whether the argument is a product of orders in the components of its parent algebra.
 If so, it returns also a tuple containing these orders.
 <pre><b> IsProductOfOrdersInFactorAlgebras</b>(S::AlgEtQOrd)->BoolElt,SeqEnum[AlgEtQElt],SeqEnum</pre>
 Returns whether the given order is a product of orders living in some factor algebras of the parent algebra.
-This is equivalent for the given order to contain some idempotents of teh algebra other than 0 and 1.
+This is equivalent for the given order to contain some idempotents of the algebra other than 0 and 1.
 If this is the case, it returns also the idempotents.
 # Example 3
  ```
  _<x>:=PolynomialRing(Integers());